Please ensure Javascript is enabled for purposes of website accessibility

 Are you passionate about Spanish?
 Do you want to communicate with speakers of a foreign language?
 Are you interested in Spanish cultures and current affairs?
 Do you enjoy learning grammar, reading and writing?
 Do you have a good memory and a logical mind?
 Then this is the course for you!
 Communication in any language is vital, but if you are considering employment either in the UK or abroad within business, hospitality, interpreting or teaching, international organisations, having advanced language skills are invaluable.
 A modern foreign language at A Level is a facilitating subject for entry to any Russell Group university programme.

 Five GCSEs at grade 4 or above including English Language and Mathematics.
-This must include a grade 6 in the language you wish to study, or an equivalent level of proficiency in the language.
+This must include a grade 6 in Spanish, or an equivalent level of proficiency.

 Students will be entered for three examination papers: Paper one: Listening, reading and writing (translation)Paper two: Writing (an essay on one text and one film or two texts from a set list) Paper three: Speaking (discussion of a stimulus card plus individual research project)